gesellc/flash-mob-programming/README.md

 Keep this file for our big retrospective later, these are your team's most important learnings.

-# Rounds 2 - N Objective: Improve and learn, value trust over performance
+# From here on: Keep turning up the good

 From here on you as a team decide how you want to work and what you want to focus on.
+You might want to keep the mantra in mind: Trust over performance.

+## Round of Mobbing

+Enjoy collaboration and progress.

+## Micro Retro

-Just one tip: Keep the quick retrospectives after each round of mobbing. **"Turn up the good"**
+Run a quick Micro Retro after each round of mobbing. **"Turn up the good"**

+## Repeat